 Dr. Oscar Pernia is Director of Automation & Digitalization for TIL, the Container Terminal business unit for MSC.
-Based in Geneva HQ, his focus covers Process Engineering, System Integration, Algorithms & Data Science and Applied Innovation competencies.
-As such he is the Technical Lead for Automated Terminal Design & Deployment, as well as different strategic initiatives to empower efficiency, safety and sustainability through Automation/Digitalization.
-His education was on Telecommunications Engineering, and he hold an Industrial Engineering PhD, where he focused on Algorithms Design & Simulations applied to Marine Operations Optimization – during last 20 years he accumulated an extensive experience in Container Shipping, covering technology solutions across all processes in the ocean supply chain, with specific focus in Ports & Terminals.
-Oscar is happily married to Rosa and they have two kids, Catalina and Oscar v2.0
+Based in Geneva HQ, his focus covers Process Engineering, System Integration, Algorithms & Data Science, and Applied Innovation competencies.
+As such, he is the Technical Lead for Automated Terminal Design & Deployment as well as for different strategic initiatives to empower efficiency, safety, and sustainability through automation/digitalization.
+His education was in telecommunications engineering, and he holds an industrial engineering PhD, where he focused on Algorithms Design & Simulations applied to Marine Operations Optimization.
+During the last 20 years, he accumulated extensive experience in container shipping, covering technology solutions across all processes in the ocean supply chain, with a specific focus on ports and terminals.
+Oscar is happily married to Rosa and they have two kids, Catalina and Oscar v2.0.

-2038: Future Visions is a series of interviews from leading maritime logistics professionals who share their view of what the future of our industry will look like in the year 2038.
+2038: Future Visions is a series of interviews with leading maritime logistics professionals who share their view of what our industry will look like in the year 2038.
 It is brought to you in partnership with Port Technology.
-2038: Future Visions builds on the award-winning book 2038: A Smart Port Story INFORM published in 2019.
+2038: Future Visions builds on the award-winning book 2038: A Smart Port Story, which INFORM published in 2019.